DGLOliveira/Virtual-Desktop/README.md

 A package of remade famous games, wrapped in a single app, with the hability to change keybinds.
 Currently includes Snake, Breakout, and Space Invaders.
 These are not faithfull remakes, and besides Snake, they include some twist or modification that make them slightly different than the original.
 For Breakout, it currently includes only 3 levels, and has no notable features.
 For Space Invaders, the graphics have been altered and the obstacles have been replaced with indestructible asteroids, and the game is finite, once all invaders are defeated, its over.

 Future plans:
--Develop upon current game logic into a more fullfledge versions; -Introduce splash screens, sound effects and soundtracks.
+<br/>-Develop upon current game logic into a more fullfledge versions;
+<br/>-Introduce splash screens, sound effects and soundtracks.
--Expand the rooster;
+<br/>-Expand the rooster;

 ### Calculator